 Increasing AC Repair Costs

 With an appliance as sophisticated as a central air conditioner, there are parts that give out and break down over time, especially if routine maintenance has not been done.
-A well-maintained system should work well throughout peak air conditioning season.
+A well-maintained unit should work well throughout peak air conditioning season.
 A good rule of thumb when deciding to replace the air conditioner is that if annual AC repair costs approach $1,200, it maybe a good time to replace.
-That’s because the average monthly payment of an entirely new air conditioning system is the equivalent of one repair cost.
+That’s because the average monthly payment of an entirely new air conditioning system is the equivalent of that single repair cost.

 Another way to think about this is, if the cost for the AC repair is 1/12 of the cost of a new AC replacement, the benefits of the replacement air conditioner in low monthly payments, energy bill reduction and greater comfort likely compensates for the investment in the AC repair.

 Seeing decreases in your energy bill doesn’t take long when it happens all the time.
 It can be easy to write it off as an irregularity, but be sure to take a closer look at the energy you’re consuming and see if those increases are due to higher usage, or more likely due to something else like lower efficiency of your home’s air conditioner.
 The older your AC system gets (and the longer it goes before being maintained), the more inefficient it will become.
-It may also be an indicator that it’s time for air conditioner replacement.
+It may also be a sign that it’s time for air conditioner replacement.

-Of course, these aren’t the only concerns that indicate the need for air conditioner replacement, but they are a few of the more common ones that we see all the time.
+Of course, these aren’t the only concerns that highlight the need for air conditioner replacement, but they are a couple of the more common ones that we see all the time.
 Rob's Albertan Service Experts can help by giving you a free assessment of your home’s air conditioning system to help determine whether the time has come for your air conditioner to be replaced, or if it’s best to proceed with an AC repair.
 Edmonton has trusted us for a reason, and that’s because your comfort is always top priority.
 Give us a call at 780-800-9047 or set up a free appointment today.